rodu/protect-static/README.md

 And run it with: `npm run protect-static`

+### Specifying your password

+You can specify a password by setting a `PROTECT_STATIC_KEY` environment variable.

+The script looks for the encryption password the environment variable first; if a value is not set, **the script will automatically generate a strong password** and show it later.

 ## How encryption takes place

 The solution protects the release sources by encrypting them using the [AES-GCM algorithm](https://isuruka.medium.com/selecting-the-best-aes-block-cipher-mode-aes-gcm-vs-aes-cbc-ee3ebae173c).

-The script looks for the encryption password in a `PROTECT_STATIC_KEY` environment variable.
-If a value is not set, **the script will automatically generate a strong password** and show it later.

 The script copies the app source files to a release-ready folder (`destFolder`), while encrypting the contents.
 The output folder will also include a login page, alongside a service worker script used for decrypting contents on the fly (more on that later).